 Teknova manufactures its products under Research Use Only or good manufacturing processes regulatory standards, the latter of which refers to a more stringent level of quality standards supported by additional levels of documentation, testing, and traceability.
-In 2017, Teknova obtained ISO 13485:2016 certification, enabling the company to manufacture products for use as medical devices, including diagnostics and bioproduction of therapeutics.
+In 2017, Teknova achieved ISO 13485:2016 certification, enabling the company to manufacture products for use in diagnostic and therapeutic applications.